BoiseCodeWorks/amazen-test-template/README.md

 export class ValuesSuite extends Suite {
   constructor() {
-    super("ValuesController", "This is a test Controller", "values") this.addTests(
+    super("ValuesController", "This is a test Controller", PATH) this.addTests(
       new Test(
         "Can Get values",